UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Introduction

 In this paper, we focus on optimizing the ultra-lightweight SE model with computational complexity as low as around 30M MACS while imposing no strict constraints on the number of parameters.
 We adopt the T-F domain approach due to its performance advantage under low computational resource constraints.
-Building upon our previously proposed ultra-lightweight SE model, GTCRN \citep{GTCRN}, we conduct a comprehensive exploration of the encoder-decoder design to improve both model capacity and efficiency.
-Furthermore, by incorporating NAS, we refine the U-Net architecture, ultimately achieving an optimal configuration.
+Building on our previously proposed ultra-lightweight SE model, GTCRN \cite{GTCRN}, we further explore convolutional encoder-decoder (CED) designs to improve both capacity and efficiency of the U-Net architecture.
+In addition, we apply NAS to refine its structure and identify an optimal configuration.
 Our contributions are summarized as follows: \begin{itemize} \item {We systematically investigate and evaluate diverse efficient convolutional modules within an ultra-lightweight SE model and identify the most promising designs.
 This work provides insights for balancing performance and computational efficiency in the development of ultra-lightweight SE models.} \item {We develop two strategies to augment the model capacity: a novel nonlinear activation termed affine PReLU (APReLU), and an improved lightweight attention mechanism named causal time-frequency attention (cTFA).
 Comprehensive ablation studies demonstrate the effectiveness of both proposed methods.} \item {We introduce the NAS technique to find an outstanding architecture within our elaborately designed search space.
-By formulating a computational complexity-aware optimization objective, we ensure that the discovered architecture achieves superior performance while maintaining computational efficiency.} \item {Our proposed UL-UNAS, which has a smaller computational complexity, outperforms existing SOTA ultra-lightweight SE models.
-With only 34M MACS and a compact size of 169k parameters, UL-UNAS achieves a PESQ score of 3.09 on the VCTK-DEMAND dataset.
-This advancement paves the way for more efficient and effective ultra-lightweight design in various application scenarios.} \end{itemize}
+By formulating a computational complexity-aware optimization objective, we ensure that the discovered architecture achieves superior performance while maintaining computational efficiency.} \item {Our proposed UL-UNAS, with lower computational complexity, outperforms existing SOTA ultra-lightweight SE models.
+With only 35M MACS and a compact size of 171k parameters, UL-UNAS achieves a PESQ score of 3.09 on the VCTK-DEMAND dataset.
+This advancement paves the way for more efficient and effective ultra-lightweight designs in various application scenarios.} \end{itemize}